nowtechnologies/cpp-logger/README.md

 ### x86 STL with floating point

 Not much point to calculate size growth here, but why not?
+Source is *test-sizes-stdthreadostream.cpp*

 |Scenario      |   Text|  Data|    BSS|
 |--------------|------:|-----:|------:|